 We have looked into making telephone appointments invisible online, but this isn't possible.

 Thank you for your understanding.

-Several of you will have become familiar with Dr. Banks Eniola over the past year as she completed her registrar placement.
-We are thrilled to welcome her back permanently now that she has qualified as a GP!
+Several of you will have become familiar with Dr. Gvazvaza over the past year as she working with us on a temporary basis.
+We are thrilled to welcome her to a permanent position within the practice.

 Download the NHS App